manshirahangdale/ann-learning-notes/README.md

 This repository contains my learning and practice notebook for Artificial Neural Networks (ANNs) using TensorFlow/Keras.

-This is a learning-focused repository, not a production-ready project.

 ## Concepts Covered
 - Data preprocessing for neural networks
 - One-hot encoding